Northern Patrol: 1939 – January 1940

+Northern Patrol operations

 Western Patrol

 After the débâcle in France during May and June 1940, trawlers with the Northern Patrol were amongst those sent to the south-east of England took keep watch on home waters.
 The Admiralty had also floated a suggestion to Admiral Charles Forbes the commander-in-chief Home Fleet to move the Northern Patrol southwards to a line running north-west from the North Channel to watch for a German invasion of Ireland.
 Forbes threw cold water on the idea since an invasion force would sail west of the patrol line and that the AMCs would be vulnerable to U-boats which passed through the area en route to the Western Approaches.
 The Admiralty decided to mine the waters between Scotland and Iceland; the minefield was extended into the Denmark Strait to constrict the gap between the arctic ice off Greenland and the coast of Iceland with magnetic mines.
 Ships were directed to the Pentland Firth and between Orkney and the Faroes.
 The Germans took the change to mean that the AMCs were being replaced by aircraft and cruisers but the AMCs remained.

 Raikes was replaced by Rear-Admiral Ernest Spooner on 16 July and for the rest of the month more patrols were sailed since the German invasion of Norway and four ships were sent for examination.
-The weather had at last improved and due to the war situation, shipping bound for the east coast ports had to take the route northabout Scotland.
+The weather had at last improved and due to the war, shipping bound for the east coast ports had to take the route northabout Scotland.
 The admiralty decided on 21 July to extend the blockade to the French, Spanish and Portuguese Atlantic coasts and to French North Africa, naming it the Western Patrol.
 The ships were to be poached from the Northern Patrol but the new patrol was to remain under the existing command.
 Cilicia and Cheshire sailed on 19 July, to be joined by the trawlers Kingston Jacinth, Kingston Sapphire, Kingston Topaz and Kingston Turquoise.
 The number of ships on patrol in the area of the Northern Patrol had declined due to the detachments and because one AMC had been paid off and three transferred to the Atlantic and West Indies Command.
 Forbes ordered the Northern Patrol to watch the seas north of the Faroes.
 When Spooner asked for ten more trawlers or corvettes he was told that none was available.
 Despite the success of the B-Dienst, part of German Naval Intelligence Service, the Marinenachrichtendienst, in reading British naval codes, the change went unnoticed.